Pedro Friedeberg: Artistry

-Friedeberg belongs to a group of 20th century surrealist artists, which in Mexico include Gunther Gerzso, Mathias Goeritz, Alice Rahon, Kati Horna, Leonora Carrington, Remedios Varo and Paul Antragne, who were grouped together under the name of Los Hartos.
-They were original, eccentric, irreverent and iconoclastic.
-His techniques have not changed since he started and themes have changed only a little, as today he includes fantastic animal hybrids in some of his work.
-He has criticized modern artists saying, “Art has died, after surrealism, there is nothing new.”
-He says that people have lost their taste for irony, sarcasm and the absurd.
+Friedeberg belonged to a group of 20th-century surrealist artists, which in Mexico include Gunther Gerzso, Mathias Goeritz, Alice Rahon, Kati Horna, Leonora Carrington, Remedios Varo, and Paul Antragne, who were grouped together under the name of Los Hartos.
+They were original, eccentric, irreverent, and iconoclastic.
+His techniques did not change after he started and themes changed only a little, as latterly he included fantastic animal hybrids in some of his work.
+He criticized modern artists saying, "Art has died, after surrealism, there is nothing new."
+He said that people have lost their taste for irony, sarcasm and the absurd.